Palatki Heritage Site Tours

 To purchase an Interagency Pass:

 Located northwest of Sedona, Arizona, the Palatki Heritage Site protects is one of the largest cliff dwellings of the Red Rock Country between C.E.
-1150-1350.
-The dwelling stands much as described and photographed by Dr. Jesse Walter Fewkes, in 1895 from the Smithsonian Institution, who gave them name of Palatki, Hopi for Red House.
-In addition to the excellently preserved dwelling, there is “Rock Art”, Pictographs and Petroglyphs indicating that the area has been utilized by multiple cultures for thousands of years.
-To protect these sites, we have experienced guides who will assist you in understanding the people who lived here and their cultures.
-The tour includes a stop at the Cliff Dweelings and the Grotto “Rock art” site, lasting about 1 hour, with tours starting every half hour.
+1125-1300.
+The dwelling stands much as described and photographed by Dr. Jesse Walter Fewkes, in 1895 from the Smithsonian Institution, who gave them the name of Palatki, Hopi for Red House.
+In addition to the excellently preserved dwelling, there are ”Rock Images", Pictographs and Petroglyphs indicating that the area has been utilized by multiple cultures for thousands of years.
+To protect these sites, experienced guides will assist visitors in understanding the people who lived at Palatki.
+The tour includes a stop at the Cliff Dweelings and the Grotto “Rock Images” site, lasting about 1 hour, with tours starting every half hour.

 The roads to Palatki are rough gravel roads.
 Passable for passenger cars, drivers need to go slowly and carefully.